stepanataccolade/docsv2/sources/api.md

 }
 ```

+####Trigger a run for a specific branch
+You can specify the branch for which you want to trigger a run by specifying a `branchName` in the JSON payload in the reqiest body of the `POST`.

+{
+  "branchName": "xyzFeature"
+}

+Alternatively, branch name can also be specified as a parameter like this:
+`POST /projects/:projectId/newBuild?branch=xyzFeature`

 ####Injecting Global Env Variables
-You can also inject global environment variables into the new build by specifying key-value pairs in the request body of the `POST`.
+You can also inject global environment variables into the new build by specifying key-value pairs in a JSON payload in the request body of the `POST`.
 These key-value pairs have to be set in the `globalEnv` property.

 ```
 {